 Load a ZIP archive from a URL.
 Must follow the naming convention.

-Parameters url (str) - Must point to a valid URL that is a ZIP archive of two VMAT images.
+url (str) - Must point to a valid URL that is a ZIP archive of two VMAT images.

-classmethod from_zip(path: Union[str, pathlib.Path])
+classmethod from\zip(path: str | Path)

 Load VMAT images from a ZIP file that contains both images.
 Must follow the naming convention.